-Michael Cohen Says He Helped Jerry Falwell, Jr., With Racy Photos, Leading To Pool Boy Speculation
+Michael Cohen Says He Helped Jerry Falwell Jr. With Racy Photos, Leading To Pool Boy Speculation

 The Reuters report stated that the episode involving the photographs was not directly connected to Falwell’s endorsement of Trump.
 It does not state who it was that had the Falwell photographs, or what it was Cohen did to intervene in order to get the person to destroy them.

-Falwell made the news late last year when it was reported, per Buzzfeed, that Falwell and his wife, in 2012, had met and befriended a 21-year-old pool boy at a Florida hotel named Giancarlo Granda.
+Falwell made the news late last year when it was reported, per BuzzFeed, that Falwell and his wife, in 2012, had met and befriended a 21-year-old pool boy at a Florida hotel named Giancarlo Granda.
 The Falwells ended up backing a business venture of Granda’s, a chain of youth hostels, to the tune of millions of dollars, leading to a lawsuit from additional business partners claiming they were cut out of the venture.

 The author of thishttps://t.co/sW6lqKTFqy